4balage4/mixed_messages/readme.txt

 # Mixed Messages - Javascript

-It was an excercise on codecademy front-end course.
+small app, it was an excercise on codecademy front-end course.

 Just click on the button 'generate' and will give you a message.